Python

 This guide provides a walkthrough for a Python-based application and how to configure common CI tasks.
 If you’re new to Razorops please read our Tutorial and configuration guides first.

-Specify Python version
+Specify Python version¶

+Usually the first step before writing CI spec is to decide the language runtime and support for the version compatible with your application.
 We support most active versions of Python.
 You have the following options if you want to pin-down a version of Python -

-• For Linux-VM environment, you can change the version (or install new version if not available) using pyenv.
+- For Linux-VM environment, you can change the version (or install new version if not available) using pyenv.

 Choosing version on Docker environment

-You can control Python version using an appropriate docker tag in runner property.
-To know more about runner, see here.
+You can control Python version using an appropriate docker tag in runner

 tasks: